 I first remember going abroad when I was eight years old.
-Baby me had already been carted across four continents, but eight is when I discovered the world.
+Baby me had already been carted across several continents, but eight is when I discovered the world.
 It was also the summer when I began to read.

-After that summer, I came back and grew up in the American Midwest.
+After that summer, I came back and continued growing up in the American Midwest.
 But my imagination never came home.
 Since then, I have gone on my own "errant adventures" and nearly fallen off cliffs in more countries than I'd like to admit.
 I've also begun to write (and illustrate) my own stories.

 521 Wisconsin Ave

 Waukesha, Waukesha County 53186